myncepu/tap4-ai-webui/README.md

-# Open Source Tap4 AI Web UI
+# Open Source QuickTools AI Web UI

-This is an open-source AI Tools Directory project from [Tap4 AI Tool Directory](https://tap4.ai).
+This is an open-source AI Tools Directory project from [QuickTools AI Tool Directory](https://tap4.ai).
 Our goal is to make it easy for everyone to have their own AI Tools Directory, to collect their favorite AI tool products.
 This project is very lightweight and easy to maintain, suitable for individual developers interested in AI navigation sites, and also suitable for learners interested in NextJs.
 Everyone is welcome to fork and star.

 [Simplified Chinese](https://github.com/6677-ai/tap4-ai-webui/blob/main/README.zh-CN.md) | English

-## Support Tap4 AI in Product Hunt
+## Support QuickTools AI in Product Hunt

 <a href="https://www.producthunt.com/posts/ai-tools-directory-by-tap4-ai?embed=true&utm_source=badge-featured&utm_medium=badge&utm_souce=badge-ai&#0045;tools&#0045;directory&#0045;by&#0045;tap4&#0045;ai" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=464357&theme=light" alt="AI&#0032;Tools&#0032;Directory&#0032;by&#0032;Tap4&#0032;AI - Open&#0045;source&#0032;AI&#0032;navigation&#0032;&#0038;&#0032;discovery&#0032;with&#0032;multi&#0045;language | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>

 ## Version 2.0.0 Update Notes

 - AI site data is stored using a supabase database.
-- It is connected to the Tap4 AI crawler project, supporting fully automatic submission and collection.
+- It is connected to the QuickTools AI crawler project, supporting fully automatic submission and collection.
 - Supports simple categorization and search.

 Note: If you are not familiar with the database, or are concerned about compatibility issues with version 1.0.0, please